 All thesis submissions (final version approved by UNSW) are required to have two digital copies of your thesis included in the submission process – a master copy and a public copy.

 What is the difference between the master copy and the public version?

 The master copy will be archived and will not be publicly accessible.
 The master copy of your completed thesis must include signed and dated copies of the following forms:

 - Thesis/Dissertation Sheet

-Note: You need to provide digital or handwritten signatures.
-Remember to include a witness signature in the Thesis dissertation Sheet – anyone can be a witness.
+Note: Remember to include a witness signature in the Thesis dissertation Sheet – anyone can be a witness.
+Handwritten signatures are required.
 A typed name is not accepted as a signature.

 The public copy